 Any submissions with an unpaid balance after a deadline will be required to pay the following deadline’s submission fee.
 Failure to pay the appropriate fee will result in disqualification without a refund.

 You can find a full list of deadlines (and associated submission fees) at the following link: atlantafilmfestival.com/submit.

-Should your film be accepted in the 2019 Atlanta Film Festival, you grant ATLFF the right to utilize an excerpt from any film submitted and accepted for exhibition at the Festival for promotional purposes.
+Upon acceptance into the 2020 Atlanta Film Festival, you grant ATLFF the right to utilize an excerpt from your film for promotional purposes.